WALB: History

 Liberty merged with Raycom Media in 2005.
 Raycom already owned Fox affiliate WFXL, and could not keep both stations because Albany has only four full-power stations—not enough to legally permit a duopoly.
 Raycom opted to keep WALB and sell WFXL and eleven other stations to Barrington Broadcasting.

 On June 1, 2006, a military chopper traveling from Hunter Army Airfield in Savannah to Fort Rucker in Alabama for a training mission hit a guy wire connected to WFXL's 1000 ft tower resulting in a crash.
 While the tower remained standing and intact (other than the guy wire), the station was forced to temporarily cease its over-the-air signal although broadcasts on cable were not affected.
 If its tower collapsed, this could have also caused the tower of WALB to topple as both were only 150 ft apart.
 As a result, Raycom (which at that time still operated WFXL while the sale to Barrington awaited FCC approval) acquired auxiliary transmitters and antennas for both WALB and WFXL which were installed at the tower at WALB's studios in Albany.
 On June 7, WFXL's tower was demolished but in doing so one of the tower's guy wires wrapped around one for WALB's tower as feared.
 As a result, WALB's tower collapsed in an incident shown on live television.
 Since both stations were already transmitting signals from the tower at the WALB studios, the two were still on-the-air although at low-power.
-Thirteen months later, WALB and WFXL's new tower in Doerun was completed and began broadcasting on July 3, 2007 at 11:35 p.m.
+Thirteen months later, WALB and WFXL's new tower in Doerun was completed and began broadcasting on July 3, 2007, at 11:35 p.m.

-It was announced on November 19, 2010 that WALB would begin airing ABC on its second digital subchannel scheduled to begin in early 2011.
-The subchannel officially joined ABC on April 27, 2011; prior to this, WTXL-TV had been carried on most cable systems in Southwestern Georgia since January 1992, when a plane crash forced WVGA to initially cease operations (some cable customers received ABC programming via the network's affiliates in Columbus, Atlanta, and Gainesville).
+It was announced on November 19, 2010, that WALB would begin airing ABC on its second digital subchannel scheduled to begin in early 2011.
+The subchannel officially joined ABC on April 27, 2011; prior to this, WTXL-TV had been carried on most cable systems in Southwestern Georgia since November 1992, when a failed sale to WTXL's then-owner ET Broadcasting forced WVGA to initially cease operations (some cable customers received ABC programming via the network's affiliates in Columbus, Atlanta, and Gainesville).
 Raycom affiliated 26 stations including WALB for multiple years with Bounce TV at the network's fall 2011 launch.